 - In 2017, Ukraine was named the “Outsourcing Destination of the Year” by the Global Sourcing Association (GSA).

 - Ukraine is featured in Gartner’s top 30 countries for offshore services.

-- Ukraine is the world’s third country by the number of certified IT specialists.
+- Ukraine is the world’s third country in the world by the number of certified IT specialists.